transcelerate/ddf-home/sdr_ri_sandbox_access.md

 The SDR Reference Implementation Sandbox environment will be made available through a request process for users who wish to access the environment.

-To learn about what is functionality is available in the SDR RI Sandbox environment and expectations on how to use the environment, please first read the [Getting Started with SDR Reference Implementation Guidelines]().
+To learn about what is functionality is available in the SDR RI Sandbox environment and expectations on how to use the environment, please first read the [Getting Started with SDR Reference Implementation Sandbox Environment]().

 ## Terms of Use